triton9000/windows-to-wsl2-screenshots/README.md

 🚀 **Auto-save Windows screenshots to WSL2 and paste paths directly into Claude Code, VS Code, or any application that uses WSL2**

+⭐ Star this repo if it helps you!

 This tool was created to solve the annoying workflow of taking screenshots in Windows and getting them into Claude Code in WSL2.
 It automatically saves your screenshots and copies the file path to your clipboard so you can just Ctrl+V into Claude Code, VS Code, or any application that needs file paths.

 ## What it does